Bynder/bynder-java-sdk/README.md

     this.userAccessData = getUserAccessData(username, password);
 }
 ```
-As shown above the tokens that are retireved by the Bynder API after a successful login are stored in the instance variable <b>userAccessData</b>.
+As shown above the tokens that are retrieved by the Bynder API after a successful login are stored in the instance variable <b>userAccessData</b>.

 Code example to instantiate the <b>BynderService</b> class:
 ```java